 Does ENC co-fund projects with other funding organizations?

 ENC has co-funded several projects with other organizations and encourages investigators to seek co-funding opportunities.
 Questions regarding co-funded projects should be directed to Research@eggnutritioncenter.org.

 ENC, in collaboration with the American Egg Board, is proud to support young scientists through our annual Young Investigator Research Award for Early Exploration.
 These awards are to assist students and post-doctoral fellows in producing preliminary research results that will support future studies or enhance the scope of current research projects beyond funding limits.
 Examples of the types of projects include proof-of-concept studies, pre-clinical data, secondary data analysis from clinical trials, and development of research methodology.
-Current research priorities and deadlines are noted in the Request for Proposals (RFP), which was distributed on December 14, 2016.
+The next call for proposals will not be posted before December of 2017.

 Eligible applicants should submit a letter-of-intent (LOI) in response to the RFP.
 The LOI is limited to 2 pages, single-spaced, 11-point font.
 The LOI should contain: title of the proposal, applicant name and contact information, applicant’s year of study, department and university name, brief introduction that provides a statement of the proposed work’s objectives, methods, brief budget justification, and significant/relevance to eggs.
 The applicant’s curriculum vitae and a letter of recommendation from the applicant’s advisor should accompany the LOI.

 Awards will be issued in the form of a one-year stipend up to $20,000 (inclusive of indirect costs).
 Please note that USDA authorization for ENC research allows a maximum indirect cost recovery of 10%.
 Funding can be used for research supplies, and travel to present at a national meeting.